build2 | Installation FAQ

 security breaks the installation process (often the case on Windows when

-), or you don't want to build from packages
+trying to use curl), or you don't want to build from packages

 for another reason (for example, speed), then it is possible to pre-download